sirisian/ecmascript-types/typeprogramming.md

 **Property order.** Canonicalization must fix a deterministic property order for interning; source order is meaningful to humans and reflection.
 Proposal: intern on sorted order, *display and reflect* in construction order — needs a line of spec either way.

 **Cross-realm and serialized types.** Interning is per-agent today; computed types that flow through [serialization](serialization.md) or workers need the canonical form to be the wire format, with re-interning on arrival.
 The named-back-edge canonical form appears sufficient; confirm against the threading extension.

+**`fn`'s parameter records.** §4.12 leaves the kit's function constructor taking bare parameter types, so the record fields (`rest`, `optional`, `initial`, names) and a signature's `thisType` are reachable only through `Reflect.makeType`.
+Widening `fn` to accept records and an options object is compatible and would retire the last common reason to hand-build a function node; the argument against is that two entry points for one node kind is exactly the kind of surface the catalog otherwise avoids.
+Decide with usage.

 **`keyof` in expression position.** `type keyof Point` works; should `keysOf` be spelled `keyof` uniformly (operator accepting a type-object operand) instead of shipping a kit function?
 Pure surface decision.